 Migrate()

-Migrates a Participant Identifier already held by the Service Metadata Locator Service to target a new Service Metadata Publisher.
-This operation is called by the Service Metadata Publisher which is taking over the publishing for the Participant Identifier.
-The operation requires the new Service Metadata Publisher to provide a migration code which was originally obtained from the old Service Metadata Publisher.
+Migrates a Participant Identifier already held by the SML Service to target a new SMP.
+This operation is called by the SMP which is taking over the publishing for the Participant Identifier.
+The operation requires the new SMP to provide a migration code which was originally obtained from the old SMP.

 The PrepareToMigrate() operation MUST have been previously invoked for the supplied Participant Identifier, using the same MigrationCode, otherwise the Migrate() operation fails.

-Following the successful invocation of this operation, the lookup of the metadata for the service endpoints relating to a particular Participant Identifier will resolve (via DNS) to the new Service Metadata Publisher.
+Following the successful invocation of this operation, the lookup of the metadata for the service endpoints relating to a particular Participant Identifier will resolve (via DNS) to the new SMP.

-Input CompleteMigrationRecord: MigrationRecordType contains the Migration Key and the Participant Identifier which is to be migrated from one Service Metadata Publisher to another.
+Input CompleteMigrationRecord: MigrationRecordType contains the Migration Key and the Participant Identifier which is to be migrated from one SMP to another.

 Fault: notFoundFault returned if the migration key or the identifier of the SMP could not be found